-How to do a seated row with a resistance band
+How to perform a seated row with a resistance band.

 The seated version of this exercise is the closest approximation of using a rowing machine, or indeed, an actual rowing boat.
 There are a couple of different ways to do this exercise.

 The most common method is to be seated on the floor (or a gym mat) with your legs pointed straight in front of you.
 Loop the resistance band around your heels, and grip the top of the loop with both hands together.
 You may wish to loop the band around each foot for added stability.

 - Start with your back straight, so your hips form a ninety-degree angle.